The Pains of Aging

 Symptoms are commonly seen in people over the age of 55 years.
 Older patients benefit from receiving osteopathy as it alleviates their painful symptoms to improve their quality of life.
 Many turn to anti-inflammatory drugs, which do help, but long-term use can have side effects that complicates any condition.

-Aging and Osteopathy
+The Pains of Aging and Osteopathy

 Osteopathic treatment for older patients is aimed to improve blood flow, lymphatic drainage, increase joint range and function, reduce and alleviate abnormal nervous stimulation.
 Osteopaths work together with medical practitioners to help overcome the patient’s dysfunction and promote general overall wellbeing.